 I picked an age and decided to go with it.
 He was almost 3 so despite the fact he showed no signs of wanting to go potty I took away the diapers, put him in underpants, and decided this was that.
 And it went excellent for a few days.
-He had a few accidents but nothing major.
+There were a few accidents but nothing major.
 Then disaster hit.

 We woke up one day and decided to head to my son’s favorite spot.
 The indoor playground.
 Everything was going great for about 30 min and then I started to notice this smell.
 It smelled like the sewers or for lack of a better description really bad poop.
 I sat there disgusted and noticed other parents looking around too.
 We were all trying to pinpoint the smell when a mom yelled there’s poop in the tunnels.